NateEag/try-ansible/readme.txt

  leaked) and you need a quick, safeish hack to get things unwedged across a bunch of machines.
 The "automate everything" principle means you should use playbooks for everything that's not a panic situation.

+*Modules* implement a related set of idempotent actions for a specific purpose, often for managing a particular software package (but in principle it could be anything - ships with modules for managing things like users/groups).

+*Playbooks* use modules to define a list of actions that should happen.